pachasaheb55/QuotationProject/README.md

 # TASK COMPLETION:
-Steps:
 1. Create an app called 'quotations'.
-		- Created a Djnago project called 'QuotationProject', Djangoapp- 'quoteapp', docker-compose.yaml, DOcker file
+- Created a Djnago project called 'QuotationProject', Djangoapp as 'quoteapp', docker-compose.yaml, DOcker file

 2. Design and create models for 'Quotation'.
 - Created models for Customer, Vehicle, CoverageInfo, Quotations in `QuotationProject\quoteapp\models.py`

 3. Create Django admin with link `http://localhost:8000/quotations-admin/` for insurance agents to login and view the quotations data.
-		- Modified the admin site urls to above url in `QuoteProject\urls.py`
-4. Create Django admin action on Quotation model admin for insurance agent to select on quotations and "send email to user".
+- Modified the admin site urls to above url in `QuoteProject\urls.py` 5.Create Django admin action on Quotation model admin for insurance agent to select on quotations and "send email to user".
-		- Created an admin action in `quoteapp\admin.py` file as send_email_to_customer()
-5. Create a quotation formset page for users to submit the form and generate the quotation pricing.
+- Created an admin action in `quoteapp\admin.py` file as send_email_to_customer() 6.Create a quotation formset page for users to submit the form and generate the quotation pricing.
-		- Created Forms for indiviudal models with validations in `quoteapp\forms.py`
-6. Create quotation pdf generator function and send email function.
+- Created Forms for indiviudal models with validations in `quoteapp\forms.py` 7.Create quotation pdf generator function and send email function.
 - Created celery task in `quoteapp\tasks.py` as pdf_generator_task() which will render an HTML to PDF.
-7. Create a login page for users to login to view their created quotations.
+8.Create a login page for users to login to view their created quotations.
-		- Created a Login Page for customer to view the created quote at `http://localhost:8000/quote/customer/` Special requests:
+- Created a Login Page for customer to view the created quote at `http://localhost:8000/quote/customer/`
+-
+ Special requests:
 1. Setup the application with Docker. - Yes created a Python-Django, Celery, Redis based docker application
 2. Generate the PDF with Celery. - Yes, written a celery task for pdf_generation
 3. Setup documentation. - Below setup document consists of steps from scratch and above setup section can be followed to run the app in any other machine.
 		[step_creation.docx](https://github.com/pachasaheb55/QuotationProject/files/6539271/step_creation.docx)

-# TODO
-- Give Descripition of every file in the project.
-- Complete the testcases in quoteapp\tests.py
-- Imporve exception handling and logging